Monikapardhi89/Power-BI-Projects-/README.md

    - Use the reports to derive insights about social media engagement and content performance.
  ## Dataset Details
 - **File Name:** Tweet.xlsx
-- **Description:** Contains information related to tweets, including timestamps, user engagement metrics (likes, retweets), hashtags, and sentiment scores.
+- **Description:** Contains information related to tweets, including timestamps, Comparsions between Enagements and tweets with app opens and also without app opens.
 - **Source:** [Null Class]